Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

-Report: Sirens acquire Clair DeGeorge from Sceptres for future considerations
+Sirens to sign Clair DeGeorge after release from Sceptres

-According to Ian Kennedy of The Hockey News, the New York Sirens have acquired forward Clair DeGeorge from the Toronto Sceptres for future considerations.
+Ian Kennedy of The Hockey News announced on Tuesday that the New York Sirens had acquired forward Clair DeGeorge from the Toronto Sceptres in a trade for future considerations.

 DeGeorge was noticeably absent from the Sceptres’ lineup on Tuesday night, when the team took on the first-place Boston Fleet.
 She had appeared in each of the past seven games.